 When everyone lost their hope, something appeared on the horizon – a rider on a large, hairy animal with gigantic fangs.
 Around him, on a sleigh, creatures clad in furs were singing dwarven songs of comfort.
 The exhausted Grimms and Eogors couldn’t be more happy and surprised when they saw the young leader of Thargs who held the banner with the emblem of all five tribes.

 Everyone understood that the god of frosts had chosen the king for them.
 From the day of this meeting, three remaining tribes were building cities in the south together, developed their culture, and led a fairly quiet life.
 All this lasted until the day of the great split, as the Grimms would always be eager for power and bloodshed, and thus they could no longer tolerate the Thargs’ mastery.

-Northern Dwarves made the eldest Eogors their subjects, which they forced by power and dark spells.
-The executioners were called “The Cursed”, and the shed blood left its mark forever.
+Northern Dwarves made the eldest Eogors their subjects which they forced by power and dark spells.
+The executioners were called “The Cursed”, and the bloodshed left its mark forever.
 Tharg and Grimm tribes became the biggest enemies whose fates and axes were to cross over and over again…

 Thargomind Dwarves (Tribe of Thargs)